EnquistLab/RTNRS/cran-comments.md

 * Per comments on the previous submission, I've removed the example from the documentation of an unexported function.

-* Per comments on the previous submissions, I've added links to the webservices and the underlying Github repository to the description field of the description file.
+* Per comments on the previous submissions, I've added a link to the webservice Github repository to the description field of the description file.